-Retellings are popular in both the publishing and film industries.
-But each story holds a unique aspect that connects it with the original roots of the fairy tale.
-Here is how you can make your version of a fairytale memorable to readers!
+Writing a fairy tale retelling is popular in publishing and film industries, but each story holds a unique aspect that connects it with the original roots of the fairy tale.
+Here is how you can make your version of a fairy tale memorable to readers!

 Do Your Research